dreadflopp/dreads_modlist_patches/README.md

 In the installer, choose what you want, for example: high, CBBE slim, medium, lips, complexions, young, mature.
 #### [Salt and Wind – Rough Hair for KS Hairdos SE](http://www.nexusmods.com/skyrimspecialedition/mods/16582)
 #### [TDN Equipable Horns SE](http://www.nexusmods.com/skyrimspecialedition/mods/9224)
+Yes, some Bosmer have antlers.\
+*It is also common among the Bosmer to wear decorative antlers on their foreheads, although rarely, individuals with real, magically-grown antlers can also be encountered.* [source](https://en.uesp.net/wiki/Lore:Bosmer) \
-Skip this mod if you do not intend to use horns for your character.
+Skip this mod if you do not intend to use horns or antlers for your character.

 ## Items – Armor, Clothing, Accessories & Weapons
 #### [Bandolier - Bags and Pouches Classic](http://www.nexusmods.com/skyrimspecialedition/mods/2417)